-naire but instead marked the "Other" category.
-In the 1980 census, coding procedures were modified for persons who marked "Other" race and wrote in a national origin designation of a Latin American country or a specific Hispanic origin group in response to the question on race.
-These persons remained in the "Other" racial category in 1980 census data; in previous censuses and in vital statistics, such responses had almost always been coded to the "White" category.
+In the 1950 census, coding procedures were modified for persons who marked "Other" race and wrote in a national origin designation of a Latin American country or a specific Hispanic origin group in response to the racial question.
+These persons remained in the "Other" racial category in 1950 census data, in previous censuses and in vital statistics, such responses had almost always been coded into the "White" category.

-In order to maintain comparability, the "Other" racial category in the 1980 census has been reallocated to be consistent with previous procedures.
-Persons who marked the "Other" racial category and reported any Spanish origin on the Spanish origin question (5,840,648 persons) were distributed to white and black races in proportion to the distribution of persons of Hispanic origin who reported their race to be white or black.
-This was done for each age-sex group.
-As a result of this procedure, 5,705,155 persons were added to the white population and 135,493 persons to the black population.
-Persons who marked the "Other" racial category and reported that they were not of Spanish origin (916,338 persons) were distributed as follows: 20 percent in each age-sex group were added to the "Asian and Pacific Islander" category (183,268 persons), and 80 percent were added to the "White" category (733,070 persons).
-The count of American Indians, Eskimos, and Aleuts was not affected by these procedures.
-Unpublished tabulations of these modified census counts were obtained from the U.S. Bureau of the Census and used to compute the rates for this report.
+In order to maintain comparability, the "Other" racial category in the 1950 census was reallocated to be consistent with previous procedures.
+Persons who marked the "Other" racial category and reported any Spanish origin on the Spanish origin question (5.540.645 persons) were distributed to white and black races in proportion to the distribution of persons of Hispanic origin who actually reported their race as "White" or "Black" This was done for each age-sex group

-Population estimates for 1971-79.-Death rates in this volume for 1971-79 are revised, based on revised population estimates that are consistent with the 1980 census levels.
-The 1980 census counted approximately 5.5 million more persons than had previously been estimated for April 1, 1980.21 The revised estimates for the United States by age, race, and sex are published by the U.S. Bureau of the Census in the Current Population Reports, Series P-25, Number 917.
+As a result of this procedure, 5.705.155 persons (95 percent) were added to the white population and 135,493 persons (2 percent) to the black population Persons who marked the "Other" racial category and reported that they were not of Spanish origin (916,336 persons) were distributed as follows: 20 percent in each age-sex group were added to the "Asian and Pacific Islander" category (183,266 persons), and 80 percent were added to the "White" category (733,070 persons).
+The count of American Indians, Eskimos, and Aleuts was not affected by these procedures Unpublished tabulations of these modified census counts were obtained from the U.S Bureau of the Census and used to compute the rates for this report enumerated approximately 5.5 million more persons than had previously been estimated for April 1, 1980.
+These revised estimates for the United States by age, race, and sex are published by the U.S. Bureau of the Census in Current Population Reports, Series P-25, Number 917.
 Unpublished revised estimates for States were obtained from the U.S. Bureau of the Census.
-The revised estimates for Puerto Rico, the Virgin Islands, and Guam are published in the Current Population Reports, Series P-25, Number 919.
+For Puerto Rico, the Virgin Islands, and Guam, revised estimates are published in Current Population Reports, Series P-25, Number 919.